 A career as a medical transcriptionist offers a unique way to join the healthcare industry without the need for years of medical school.
 It’s an ideal path for detail-oriented individuals with strong listening and typing skills who thrive in independent work settings.
 While speech recognition technology has automated parts of the process, the demand for precise, high-quality medical documentation remains crucial.

-If you’re business needs transcription, whether medical, legal, document or more, 360 Transcription is your go-to source.
+If your business needs transcription, whether medical, legal, document, or another type, 360 Transcription is your go-to source.
 360 Transcription supports transcription professionals across specialties, from training resources to industry insights.
 Start your journey with the right tools and knowledge, and explore a flexible, rewarding career today.

 What qualifications do I need to become a medical transcriptionist?